Do A Little, Save A Lot!

 - Home make gifts instead of buying them.

-- Make Your Own Paper for gift wrapping or holiday cards.
+- Make Your Own Paper [exit DNR] for gift wrapping or holiday cards.
 For additional paper making activities visit Project Leaning Tree.

 - Give gifts that help friends and family live greener, such as bus tickets, state park passes, compost bins, reusable grocery bags, rechargeable batteries and chargers, live plants and seeds or coupons for spring gardening.